shahwaizx/shahwaizx/README.md

 - 👋 Hi, I’m @shahwaizx
 -  I develop Mobile and Web Applications
--  I’m interested in building and integrating ML models in apps.
+-  I’m interested in building and integrating ML models in apps and websites.
 -  I have experience in building personalized chatbots.
 -  I’m a final year CS Student
 -  You can reach me on my e-mail shahwaizmuhammad98@gmail.com.